Chivelazur/task_manager/readme.md

 1. Create your tasks using ```task_vector```.
 2. Set relationships between them.
-3. Measure the time spend for tasks execution once - that is the weight of the tasks.
+3. Measure the time spent for tasks execution once - that is the weight of the tasks.
 4. Execute tasks with ```task_manager``` in several threads to accelerate your computations.
-5. Task results can be accessed through the ```std::future``` in order your program requires them - ```task_manager``` will do rest of the work.
+5. Task results can be accessed through the ```std::future``` in order your program requires them - ```task_manager``` will do the rest of the work.

 # 2. Installation <a name="install"></a>